ylecuyer/survey-gizmo-ruby/README.md

 ## Debugging

-The GIZMO_DEBUG environment variable will trigger full printouts of SurveyGizmo's HTTP responses and variable introspection for almost everything
+The GIZMO_DEBUG environment variable will trigger full printouts of SurveyGizmo's HTTP responses and variable introspection for almost everything.

 ```bash
 cd /my/app